ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 The following list describes which API Portal assets you should store in a Docker volume to preserve the customizations during upgrade or HA setup of an API Portal Docker deployment:

+* `/etc/apiportal` - API Portal `etc` directory.
+Used for encryption key secret for API Manager and Elasticsearch passwords.
 * `/opt/axway/apiportal/enckey` - Encryption key directory.
 Used by Public API mode.
+* `/opt/axway/apiportal/tasks` - Regular tasks directory.
+Used by Elasticsearch scheduler.
 * `/opt/axway/apiportal/htdoc/images` - Images uploaded by API Portal users or Admins.
 * `/opt/axway/apiportal/htdoc/language` - API Portal translations.
 * `/opt/axway/apiportal/htdoc/templates` - Joomla! templates.